Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Establishing the connection

-The first point to make is that any intuition that a test based on $T_0$ rather than $T$ could be more efficient is wrong: a tail-area test based on $T_0$ and one based on $T$ produce {\em identical} answers.
+To begin, we note that any intuition that a test based on $T_0$ rather than $T$ could be more efficient is wrong: a tail-area test based on $T_0$ and one based on $T$ produce {\em identical} answers.
 This is because $T$ is a one-to-one, increasing function of $T_0,$

 over the interval $(-\sqrt{n},\sqrt{n})$, which is the set of possible values for $T_0$.
 Specifically, for any fixed $\alpha$, with $0 \leq \alpha \leq 1$, let $c_\alpha \geq 0$ be the critical value of the size $\alpha$ test based on $T_0$.
-The rejection region of this test is $R_{T_0} = \{\by = (y_1, \ldots, y_n)\trans : |T_0(\by)| \geq c_\alpha\}$.
-Because the transformation in Equation~\eqref{one_s_rel} is monotonic increasing on $[0,\sqrt{n})$, the set $R_T = \{\by = (y_1, \ldots, y_n)\trans : |T(\by)| \geq (\sqrt{n-1}~c_\alpha)/(\sqrt{n-c_\alpha^2})\}$ satisfies $R_T = R_{T_0}$.
+The rejection region of this test is Because the transformation in Equation~\eqref{one_s_rel} is monotonic increasing on $[0,\sqrt{n})$, the set satisfies $R_T = R_{T_0}$.
 It follows that the test that rejects if and only if $|T(\by)| \geq (\sqrt{n-1}~c_\alpha)/(\sqrt{n-c_\alpha^2})$ has the exact same rejection region (in sample space) as the test that rejects when $|T_0(\by)| \geq c_\alpha$.
 The two tests must then have the same size and power function and are therefore equivalent.

-As noted by a reviewer, a simple way to establish Equation~\eqref{one_s_rel} is to recognize that the one sample $t$-test can be derived as a likelihood ratio test that rejects $H_0: \mu = \mu_0$ when the ratio
+As noted by a colleague, a simple way to establish Equation~\eqref{one_s_rel} is to recognize that the one sample $t$-test can be derived as a likelihood ratio test that rejects $H_0: \mu = \mu_0$ when the ratio

 is small or, equivalently, when the ratio of sums of squares under the null and full model,

 is large.
 This ratio can be expressed as

 or as The former expression leads to the standard $t$-test based on $T$, while the latter leads to the test based on $T_0$.
 Equating these two expressions yields the identity of Equation~\eqref{one_s_rel}.